Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

+# Primary Definition Selection
+The primary definition can either be selected automatically, or manually via highlighting the dictionary name or a section of the definition.

-# Primary Definition Selection: Automatic
+## Primary Definition Selection: Automatic
 The dictionary for the primary definition is the first bilingual dictionary (that appears on Yomichan) by default.